 The average work week is 40 hours.
-The average workday is 8 hours and the window in which those 8 hours may be scheduled between 7:00 AM and 7:00 PM, Monday through Friday, except for days listed in Clause G021, Contract Holidays, in the overarching ID/IQ contract.
+The average workday is 8 hours and the window in which those 8 hours may be scheduled is between 6:00 AM and 6:00 PM, Monday through Friday or as specified in this TO, except for days listed in Clause G021, Contract Holidays, in the overarching ID/IQ contract.
 Billable hours are limited to the performance of services as defined in the TO.
 Government surveillance of contractor performance is required to give reasonable assurance that efficient methods and effective cost controls are being used.
 Work in excess of the standard 40 hour work week requires prior written approval by the Quality Assurance Personnel (QAP).